Stratford St. Mary: History of the parish

 Evidence of Stratford's antiquity includes traces of a henge from c.
 4,000BC, and Roman remains on Gun Hill.
-The original Saxon settlement comprising 30 tenants and a mill mentioned in Domesday Book was abandoned as settlement grew along the river and the road to Bergholt.
+The original Saxon settlement comprising 30 tenants and a mill mentioned in the Domesday Book of 1086 was abandoned as settlement grew along the river and the road to Bergholt.

 A series of manorial court rolls beginning in 1318 reveal that many of the medieval families were connected with the wool trade which accounts for much of its early prosperity.
 Benefactors included wealthy clothiers like the Mors (or Morse) family who generously endowed the church.
 Stratford's long, straggling main street lined with inns, provides evidence of its bustling prosperity in the coaching days when the town catered for a continuous traffic of cattle, turkeys and geese bound for the London market.
 The parish was in the hundred of Samford.

 The national censuses from 1801 and 1901 record just over 500 inhabitants in the parish.